Maximal and minimal elements: Greatest and least elements

+Dual to greatest is the notion of least element that relates to minimal in the same way as greatest to maximal.

 Directed sets

 In a totally ordered set, the terms maximal element and greatest element coincide, which is why both terms are used interchangeably in fields like analysis where only total orders are considered.
 This observation applies not only to totally ordered subsets of any partially ordered set, but also to their order theoretic generalization via directed sets.
 In a directed set, every pair of elements (particularly pairs of incomparable elements) has a common upper bound within the set.
 If a directed set has a maximal element, it is also its greatest element, and hence its only maximal element.
 For a directed set without maximal or greatest elements, see examples 1 and 2 above.

 Similar conclusions are true for minimal elements.

 Further introductory information is found in the article on order theory.